GhasemHajianfar/CervicalSurvivalPrediction/README.md

 ## Citation

 If you use this code in your research, please cite:
-Pre-Treatment PET Radiomics: A Powerful Predictor of Disease-Free Survival in Cervical Cancer (submitted to Medical Physics)
+Pre-Treatment PET Radiomics for Prediction of Disease-Free Survival in Cervical Cancer (submitted to Medical Physics)